connor-brooks/ecosim/README.md

 However, it is important to note that there is no one-size-fits-all perfect agent.
 For a well functioning ecosystem to exist, balance is essential.
 For example: the existence of carnivores is essential to the existence of the herbivores in order to prevent overpopulation, which would result in mass-starvation and extinction of the herbivores.

+## Traits in detail
+### Metabolic rate
+The metabolic rate is the rate which an agent transforms stored energy into kinetic energy.
+This has both pros and cons.
+Being able to move around the environment faster allows agents to consume food faster, but also causes the agent to eat more frequently.
+### Vision range
+This trait dictates how far an agent can sense other entities.
+A larger vision range is generally beneficial.
+However, this trait has some minor downfalls, especially for herbivorous agents.
+For example: hypersensitivity to other agents causes fleeing from non-dangerous situations, which in turn results in reduced ability to consume.
+### Rebirth rate
+Rebirth rate controls how much energy is stored within an agent before splitting (asexual reproduction) occurs.
+This is especially useful for agents with low metabolism, as it allows them to navigate the environment for a longer time without depleting their energy.
+### Dietary preference
+Agent's dietary preference influences what food source an agent will pursue and consume: living or non-living.
+For an ecosystem to be stable, the need for agents of both these groups is required.
+### Flocking strength
+Flocking is a behaviour in which agents form groups, or clusters, whilst navigating the map, forming "multicellular life".
+Paradoxically this offers both safety and vulnerability.
+By sharing information whilst flocking, a group increases knowledge of other potential dangers or food.
+In contrast, if the group fails to avoid a potential danger the whole group suffers.

 ## Tweaking the simulation
 Ecosim provides a way to configure the mechanics of the simulation via editing the `config.h` file.
 The process of doing so is as follows: